jahands/workers-packages/README.md

 # Workers Packages

-A collection of npm packages for Cloudflare Workers and monorepos
+A collection of npm packages for Cloudflare Workers, monorepos, and more.

 ## Why a Monorepo?